Rebus: Rebus principle

 In linguistics, the rebus principle is the use of existing symbols, such as Emojis, letters, & pictograms, purely for their sounds or looks regardless of their meaning, to represent new words.
-Many ancient writing systems used what we now term 'the rebus principle' to represent abstract words, which otherwise would be hard to represent with pictograms.
+Many ancient writing systems used what is now considered 'the rebus principle' to represent abstract words, which otherwise would be hard to represent with pictograms.
 An example that illustrates the Rebus principle is the representation of the sentence "I can see you" by using the characters of ⊙⎄CU (The XNOR gate symbol looking like an eye and the compose key symbol looking like a tin can) or the pictographs of "eye—can—sea—ewe".

 Some linguists believe that the Chinese developed their writing system according to the rebus principle, and Egyptian hieroglyphs sometimes used a similar system.
 A famous rebus statue of Ramses II uses three hieroglyphs to compose his name: Horus (as Ra), for Ra; the child, mes; and the sedge plant (stalk held in left hand), su; the name Ra-mes-su is then formed.